offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 When a gene encodes for ...

- * a protein, the gene is transcribed to mRNA which in turn is translated to that protein.
+ * a protein, that gene is transcribed to mRNA which in turn is translated to that protein.
- * functional RNA, the gene is transcribed to a type of RNA that isn't mRNA (only mRNA is translated to a protein).
+ * functional RNA, that gene is transcribed to a type of RNA that isn't mRNA (only mRNA is translated to a protein).

 A snapshot of all RNA transcripts within a cell at a given point in time, called a transcriptome, can be captured using RNA sequencing technology.
 Both the RNA transcript sequences and the counts of those sequences (number of instances) are captured.
 Given that an RNA transcript is simply a transcribed "copy" of the DNA it came from (it identifies the gene), a snapshot indirectly shows the amount of gene expression taking place for each gene at the time that snapshot was taken.